KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### The Field Museum

 Thanks to my employer's generous financial support of Chicago area museums, I was able to enjoy some sightseeing perks, starting with the incredible [Field Museum](https://www.fieldmuseum.org/).
+The museum owns over 30 million items that serve as a comprehensive record of life on Earth.
+Among these are unique and rare fossils, plants, insects, taxidermy animals, gems, meteorites, and cultural objects.

 ![](djangocon-us-2025-recap-images/field-museum-patagotitan-maroyum.jpg)
 Unearthed in Argentina, [Máximo Titanosaur](https://www.fieldmuseum.org/exhibition/maximo-titanosaur) (Patagotitan Mayorum), the largest animal to have ever walked the earth that we know of, lived 101.6 million years ago.
 He or she was estimated to have weighed 70 tons, spanned 122 feet long, and is 28 feet tall at the head.
 Say cheese!